Ayres-Adel/Study-Point/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/yourusername/Study-Point/issues).

+---

 ## 📝 License

 This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).

+---

+## 📜 Dedication
+This project is dedicated to:

+📚 Every student who has ever felt overwhelmed by endless pages, yet refused to give up on learning.

+💡 The curious minds who believe that education should be smarter, more engaging, and driven by innovation.

+👨‍👩‍👧‍👦 Our families and friends — for their constant support, patience, and belief in our vision throughout this journey.

+🎓 Our mentors and educators — for guiding us, challenging us, and inspiring us to merge technology with education to create meaningful impact.

+🤖 The spirit of innovation — pushing us to explore the power of AI and redefine how knowledge is discovered, understood, and retained.

+🕌 And above all, to Allah — for granting us the strength, clarity, and perseverance to bring this idea to life.

+🙏 Finally, a special thanks to my teammate and partner — whose dedication, creativity, and commitment turned this vision into reality.
+This project stands as a reflection of our shared effort, late nights, and relentless ambition.

+> "Behind every line of code and every idea — there was a light that never faded.💠❤️"